fluxninja/aperture/docs/content/guides/api-quota-management/openai.md

 - `Fill amount`: After the tokens are consumed, the bucket will be filled with this amount.
 For example, in the case of `gpt-4` tokens per minute policy, the bucket will fill at `40000 tokens per minute`.
-- `Interval`: Interval at which the rate limiter will be filled.
-When to reset the bucket.
+- `Interval`: It specifies the time duration in which `fill_amount` is applied.
-- `Limit by label key`: Label key to match the request against.
-This label key in this case is the OpenAI API key (`api_key`) which helps determine the quota for the request.
+- `Limit by label key`: This field specifies the label that is used to determine the unique token bucket.
+It is set to `api_key` meaning that a tocken bucket would get initiated for each OpenAI key.

-- `Priority label key`: Priority label key to match the request against.
-In this case, it is `priority`.
+- `Priority label key`: This field specifies the label that is used to determine the priority.
+It is set to `priority` in the policy and SDK code example.
-- `Tokens label key`: In the case of tokens per minute policy, each request has a `estimated_tokens` label value, which can be used to prioritize the request based on the number of tokens.
-In this case, it is `estimated_tokens`.
+- `Tokens label key`: This field specifiies the label that is used to determine tokens.
+It is set to `estimated_tokens` in the policy and SDK code example.
-  - `Workloads`:
-    - `name`: To match the label value against the name of workloads.
-In this case, it is `paid_user`, `trial_user`, `free_user`.
-    - `Label matcher`:
-      - `match_labels`: Labels to match the request against.
-In this case, it is `product_reason`.
+- `Workload label key`: This field specifies the label that is used to determine the workload.
+It is set to `product_reason` in the policy and SDK code example.

 Selector parameters allow filtering of the requests to ensure where the policy will act on.